udayakirang09-byte/codefinchtwo/PLATFORM_WORKFLOW_REFERENCE.md

 ## 9. Common Troubleshooting Scenarios

 ### Teacher Not Visible in Find Mentors
-**Check**: Does teacher have both subjects AND time slots configured?
+**Check**: Does teacher have subjects AND time slots AND UPI payment method configured?

 ### UPI Not Showing in Razorpay
 **Solution**: Enable UPI in Razorpay Dashboard → Settings → Payment Methods (Test Mode)